GrenadeEU/GrenadeEU/README.md

 ##### BIO

-- 🎮 I'm currently working on a Fortnite private server & An Open Source Discord Bot.
+- 🎮 I'm currently working on a open source Discord Bot.
 - 🌱 Learning all about **Unity**.
 - 📫 Contact me on [discord](https://twitter.com/caneco).
 - ⚡️ Fun fact: I have a dog named Doug.